AbhiPat90/DesignPatterns/README.md

 Pros to use Prototype:
 1. NO Open Closed principle violation
-2. Client need not to know the internal details of the Student class
+2. Client needs not to know the internal details of the class for which he is creating copy

 Compulsion is: All the child classes should also override copy method otherwise it lead to unexpected results.